Payments, Security and Privacy

 We have selected leading payment providers to ensure that you enjoy a safe and secure online shopping experience.
 We accept all major cards and process payments through these gateways:

-- MasterCard, Visa, Maestro, Switch, Visa Delta and Solo can all be processed via secure payment facilities.
+- MasterCard, American Express, Visa, Maestro, Switch, Visa and Delta can all be processed via secure payment facilities.

-- RBS WorldPay processes your payment on our behalf, securely and quickly online and accepts every major credit and debit card.
+- NatWest Tyl processes your payment on our behalf, securely and quickly online and accepts every major credit and debit card.

 - PayPal customers need to have an account.
 Payment is made directly from that account once your purchase has been processed.